 Amenities You Can’t Find on Campus

 While you might find amenities like a volleyball or tennis courts, there’s some things you won’t find on campus.
 Some apartments come with in-unit washers or dryers making laundry day a breeze.
+With your own full appliance kitchen you can say goodbye to crummy dining hall food and hello to cooking fun.
 You can also find Florida apartment complexes with swimming pools to cool down after a long day of class, and enjoy apartments with newer appliances and central air.
 You’ll also be able to head to the off-campus apartment fitness center on days where you might not be on campus due to jobs/internships

 An Opportunity to Begin Building Credit